 Google’s Quantum Leap

-About a year ago, Google presented the Sycamore quantum computer as the world’s first 54 qubit–chip computer with a capacity to compute a mathematical equation that would otherwise take a supercomputer 10,000 years to complete.
+More than a year ago, Google presented the Sycamore quantum computer as the world’s first 54 qubit–chip computer with a capacity to compute a mathematical equation that would otherwise take a supercomputer 10,000 years to complete.
 Reportedly, Google’s 54 qubit chip achieved this task in just 200 seconds.

-Experts agree that this technology is just the start of an arms race to develop powerful quantum computers—and that quantum supremacy might arrive sooner than expected.
+Experts agree that this technology is just the beginning of an arms race to develop powerful quantum computers—and that quantum supremacy might arrive sooner than expected.
 This outlook prompts some questions: Will quantum computers eventually crack the code of cryptographic algorithms, such as SHA256 and elliptic-curve cryptography?
 And, if so, what is the future of cryptocurrencies?

 Quantum Computers and Quantum Supremacy

-Quantum supremacy is the end goal of all developments in the quantum computing space.
+Quantum supremacy is the end goal of developments in the quantum computing space.
 It’s the threshold where quantum computers will leave their laboratory confines behind and begin solving previously impossible computational feats, replacing classical computers in the long run.

 This difference means that while binary bits (1 and 0) are the basic information unit for a classical computer, a qubit or quantum bit is the basic unit of information for a quantum computer.
 Therefore, a classical computer can only store information either as a 1 or a 0, but a quantum computer’s qubits can exist in superpositions, meaning they can be both a 1 and a 0 at the same time.
 At its core, a bit can only store one piece of data at a time.
 A qubit, however, can hold two bits worth of data.